Wander Responsibly A Travelers Guide to Sustainable Tourism

 Basically, it's all about measuring, monitoring, and making things better, all the time- you know, continuous improvement.

-- think about setting goals for environmental stuff, like cutting carbon emissions or reducing waste.
+• Think about setting goals for environmental stuff, like cutting carbon emissions or reducing waste.
+For carbon emissions, this could involve tracking energy consumption and transportation modes.
+For waste reduction, it might mean monitoring landfill contributions and recycling rates.
 What gets measured, gets managed, right?

-- Then, think about local peeps.
+• Then, think about local peeps.
 How can tourism put money in their pockets?
 Maybe setting goals for revenue generated for local businesses is the way to go.
+This could be tracked by monitoring the percentage of spending that goes to local suppliers, artisans, and guides.

-- don't forget about the culture, either.
+• Don't forget about the culture, either.
 Maybe you can set goals for the number of cultural exchange programs you support- that way, you help keep the local culture alive.
+This could be measured by the number of participants in such programs or the direct financial support provided.

 Publishing reports on your environmental and social performance isn’t just good pr either.
 It also shows you are serious.
 Get feedback, too.
 Ask folks what they think you can do better.

 Want to prove you are legit?
 Get certified!
-There's organizations like gstc and b corp, that can give you a stamp of approval.
+There's organizations like GSTC (Global Sustainable Tourism Council), which sets global standards for sustainable tourism, and B Corp, which certifies businesses that meet high standards of social and environmental performance, accountability, and transparency.
+These can give you a stamp of approval.

 Follow industry standards for sustainable tourism practices, too, and keep trying to improve.
 It's not a one-time thing, it's an ongoing journey.